jmccartie/takemeonadventures/_posts/2015-10-05-the-long-and-short-of-it.markdown

 ### Packing Up

 I flew back to Seattle Thursday and rented a 5x8' trailer Friday morning.
 We spent all day Friday and Saturday clearing out our trailer and loading up the Uhaul.
-I agreed to sell our 5th wheel hitch in the deal, which meant removing it myself in a campground -- a much more difficult task that you'd think.
+I agreed to sell our 5th wheel hitch in the deal, which meant removing it myself in a campground -- a much more difficult task than you'd think.
 Two bolts wouldn't budge, so I had to drive into town to find a mechanic to get the buggers off.
 But the new owner came by to pick up the hitch and we kept on packing up.

 ![image](https://scontent-lax3-1.xx.fbcdn.net/hphotos-xpa1/t31.0-8/11224346_1662643150687083_7698446042125164855_o.jpg)